microsoft/FluidFramework/BREAKING.md

 DriverHeader is a driver concept, so move from core-interface to driver-definitions.
 CreateNewHeader is also a kind of driver header, merged it into DriverHeader.

-### Added isRootDataStore property to IFluidDataStoreContext
-"isRootDataStore" tells whether a data store is a root data store or not.
-A root data store is created via the "createRootDataStore" API on IContainerRuntime.

-Root data stores are never garbage collected.
-They can be found and loaded by name.

-Non-root data stores are garbage collected if they are not referenced.
-They can be referenced by setting their handle in a DDS.

 ## 0.27 Breaking Changes
 - [Local Web Host Removed](#Local-Web-Host-Removed)